Daniel Petrie Jr.

 Daniel Mannix Petrie Jr. (born November 30, 1951) is a Canadian-American producer, writer, and director of film and television.
 He is best known for pioneering the sub-genres of action comedy and buddy cop films through films like Beverly Hills Cop and Turner & Hooch.
 He served as President of the Writers Guild of America, West between 1997 and 1999, and then again between 2004 and 2005.
+He currently serves as the President of the Board of Directors at the Writers Guild Foundation.